spcourse/data/project/requirements/index.md

     * The visualization
     * A description of the visualization.
 The visualization and description need to tell a story.
 The story should be reasonably original with regards to visualizations that have previously been published.
 * During the project, keep track of a process book in which you describe your progress and challenges.
 * Don't write all your code in the final notebook.
 Write your code in several python files (for loading the data, for the transformation etc.) and import your functions into the notebook.
+If you don't remember how to do this, refer back to the [explanation about packages](https://sp2.mprog.nl/news/packages).
 * Someone who is not familiar with your project should be able to fully understand the pipeline of your project, without having to read all your code.
 * Add a readme file that describes all files in your folder (what does every file do and how to run them, including how to start your visualization)
 * Under no circumstances should we be able to cause your program to crash at runtime.
 * You must include your name in a comment atop every source file in the project.

 ## Submission